goabego/hackernews-bq-agent/README.md

 ## Running the Agent

-Once your environment is authenticated, you can start the agent's web server using the following command:
+Once your environment is authenticated and you have activated your virtual environment, you can start the agent's web server using the following command:

 ```bash
 uv run adk web . --port 8501 --reload_agents